paulwizviz/go-web/README.md

 * A ReactJS-based skeleton sub-project.

-* Go codes to create commandlines operation to configuration, startup sequence and network operations.
+* A layout based on [Standard Go Project Layout](https://github.com/golang-standards/project-layout)

-* Go based skeleton webserver and RESTful server.
+* A skeleton Go source code to generate webserver and RESTful server.

 * Docker based build scripts to help you create native (macOS, Linux and Windows) app or Docker image app.

-* A locally deployable development environment.
+* A locally deployable development environment to help you see the interactions between your web source code and Go RESTFul API

 ## Prerequisite